-Four classrooms, four school toilets, sports field, office and storage room, staff room, school kitchen, three staff units for our teachers and a dormitory for 20 students from Mombasa (where we originally started the project).
+Eight classrooms, four school toilets, sports field, office and storage room, staff room, school kitchen, three staff units for our teachers and a dormitory with space for 20 students (used by the 11 remaining boarding school students).

 The parents contribute with volunteering one day each month with various chores that need doing around the school premises.